Martha Jo Mims Digitization & Conservation Lab

-The Martha Jo Mims Digitization and Conservation Lab conducts digital imaging and physical preservation of materials housed in the Beulah Culbertson Archives and Special Collections.
-It was created in 2019 by the generous gift of Laura and Ken Massey in honor or Laura's instructor and mentor to build on the work Dr. Mims has done and continues to do for the archives' and the university's photograph collections.
+The Martha Jo Mims Digitization & Conservation Lab conducts digital imaging and physical preservation of materials housed in the Beulah Culbertson Archives and Special Collections.
+It was created in 2019 by the generous gift of Laura and Ken Massey in honor of Laura's instructor and mentor Dr. Mims.
+After retirement as an emeritus faculty, as a Volunteer Archives Specialist, Dr. Mims has and continues to provide invaluable expertise in identifying and categorizing archival materials.

-The Mims Digitization and Conservation Lab is also available as a facility for class or intern projects digitizing materials from the archives.
-Instructors or interns interested in using the lab can contact the archivist for details.
+The Mims Digitization & Conservation Lab is also available as a facility for class or intern projects digitizing materials from the archives.
+Instructors or interns interested in using the lab can contact the archives for details.

 BookEye 4v2 600dpi color overhead book scanner: The BookEye scanner is used for flat, visual materials such as letters and photographs, and is also capable of scanning books without inverting them.
 It even has a 120-degree V-shaped glass platen, allowing us to scan books with tight or fragile bindings without completely opening them.
 This scanner uses BookEye's OPUS FreeFlow digitization management software that handles imaging, image editing, metadata creation, and export in multiple formats.

 Epson Expression 12000XL flatbed scanner: We use this scanner for flat, visual materials such as letters, photographs, and album covers.
 Currently we scan materials using Epson's Silverfast software and then manipulate images in Adobe Photoshop or Acrobat.

 Canon imageFORMULA DR-6030C Production Scanner: The Canon scanner can scan up to 100 pages at a time through its document feeder, making it the ideal choice for scanning office documents in good condition.
 It is going to be a key piece of the archives' records management program for the university set to begin in the fall.